SalvatorePreviti/roaring-node/documentation/api/index.d/roaringbitmap32.md

 ### orInPlace(values)

-Performs an union in place ("this = this OR values").
+Performs an union in place ("this = this OR values"), same as addMany.

 Is faster to use Uint32Array instead of arrays or iterables.

 This function is optimized if the argument is an instance of RoaringBitmap32.
-Same as addMany.

 ```typescript
 public orInPlace(values: Iterable<number>): RoaringBitmap32;